richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 <a name="fig5"></a><img src="/notes/stats_mech_ii/imgs_chap1/img_1_6.jpg" style="zoom: 80%;" />

 Now, the volume element is so small (infinitesimal) that any collision will shoot the particle out of that element.
-So if a particle gets out of that volume element then there was a collision.
+So if a particle gets out of that volume element we can infer that there was a collision.
 That way, the number of particles that escape the volume element, $R$, is directly related to the number of collisions:

 - $Rdt d^{3} d^{3}p$:  the number of collisions taking place between $t$ and $t + dt$ in which one of the particles was initially at $d^{3}r d^{3}p$.

-The number of collisions originally outside the volume element that end up in $d^{3}r d^{3}p$, i.e., the number of collisions whose final phase state is in $d^{3}r d^{3}p$ is $\overline{R}$.
+The number of collisions originally outside the volume element that shoots one of the particles to $d^{3}r d^{3}p$ is $\overline{R}$ (the particle has its final phase space in that volume element).
 Therefore,

 - $\overline{R}dtd^{3}d^{3}p$: the number of collisions taking place between $t$ and $t+dt$, in which one of the particles has a final state in $d^{3} d^{3}p$.